PedroMurta/PedroMurta/README.md

 ### Pedro Murta Lima - [Future Data Scientist and Systems Analyst] 👋

-## I am an data scientist enthusiast who loves to learn how to create solutions with data and always learn new things!
+## I'm a data scientist enthusiast who loves to learn how to create solutions with data and always learn new things!

 - 💻 I’m currently finishing a postgraduate degree in "data science and big data"
 - 💻 I'm also Graduated in analysis and systems development